netdata/netdata/collectors/plugins.d/README.md

   - `remove`, to remove a configuration.
 Only `jobs` should support this command.
   - `enable` and `disable`, to receive user requests to enable and disable this entity.
 Adding only one of `enable` or `disable` to the supported commands, Netdata will add both of them.
 The plugin should expose these commands on `templates` only when it wants to receive `enable` and `disable` commands for all the `jobs` of this `template`.
   - `restart`, to restart a job.
+- `view permissions` and `edit permissions` are bitmaps of the Netdata permission system to control access to the configuration.
+If set to zero, Netdata will require a signed in user with view and edit permissions to the Netdata's configuration system.

 The plugin receives commands as if it had exposed a `FUNCTION` named `config`.
 Netdata formats all these calls like this: